KelvinAyanruoh/osticket-prereqs/README.md

-- Next, we are going rename: ost sampleconfig. php to ost-config.php in our C drive
+- ## Next, we are going to rename: ost sampleconfig. php to ost-config.php in our C drive